 Doing it all

 During December it can feel that we are being pulled in all directions, between family demands, obligatory work parties and the endless shopping lists.
-This leaves little time or energy for ourselves, and a feeling of overwhelming exhaustion.
+This leaves little time or energy for us, and a feeling of overwhelming exhaustion.
 Often the first thing to go is looking after our own health, including skipping the gym or that yoga class you love.

 In yogic terms this relates to the Yama of Brahmacharya, conservation of energy.
 By running ourselves ragged, we are not giving the best of ourselves to any task or to anyone we meet.